toniclecb/springbootregistration/readme.md

   - Adding dependencies do Spring JPA and Mysql connector, update to java 17
   - Create entity Register and RegisterH2
   - Change properties file adding informations about connections to databases (h2 and mysql)
+  - Add Datasource configuration to our two databases

 ## Tags